Skywalker Ranch

-Skywalker Ranch is a movie ranch and workplace of film director, writer and producer George Lucas located in a secluded area near Nicasio, California, in Marin County.
-The ranch is located on Lucas Valley Road, named for an early-20th-century landowner in the area, unrelated to George Lucas.
+Skywalker Ranch is a movie ranch and the workplace of film director, writer and producer George Lucas located in a secluded area near Nicasio, California, in Marin County.
+The ranch is located on Lucas Valley Road, named after an early-20th-century landowner in the area of no relation to George Lucas.
 The ranch is not open to the public.

 Overview

 The principal operation of the facility is as a motion picture sound mixing and recording facility.
 Other Lucasfilm properties provide animation and visual effects; Skywalker handles sound, music, and allied services.

-In September 1978, George Lucas purchased the first parcel, then named Bulltail Ranch, which in subsequent years became Skywalker Ranch.
-Skywalker Ranch has cost Lucas up to US$100 million, according to the Wall Street Journal.
+In September 1978, George Lucas purchased the first parcel of land, and named it Bulltail Ranch, which in subsequent years became Skywalker Ranch.
 Lucasfilm acquired 3,000 acres (1,200 ha) of adjoining land for a total of over 4,700 acres (1,900 ha).
 Only 15 acres (6.1 ha) have been developed.
-For 25 years, the residents of the area have fought his plan to build a larger studio on the property, citing light and noise pollution.
+Residents of the area have fought his plan to build a larger studio on the property, citing light and noise pollution.

 The Ranch contains a barn with animals, vineyards, a garden with fruits and vegetables used in the on-site restaurant, an outdoor swimming pool and fitness center with racquetball courts, the man-made "Ewok Lake", a hilltop observatory, a 300-seat theater called "The Stag" as well as theater screening rooms, and parking that is mostly concealed underground to preserve the natural landscape.
 Skywalker Sound was moved onto the ranch in 1987, now occupying the Technical Building.
 The Main House has a company research library under a stained-glass dome.
 Skywalker Ranch has its own fire station; it is part of the Marin County mutual aid system and is often called on to assist firefighters in nearby Marinwood.

 Skywalker Ranch is intended to be more of a "filmmaker's retreat" than a headquarters for Lucas's business operations.
-The headquarters of Lucasfilm, Industrial Light & Magic, and LucasArts are located in Lucas's Letterman Digital Arts Center in the Presidio of San Francisco.
+The headquarters of Lucasfilm, Industrial Light & Magic, and LucasArts (now Lucasfilm Games) are located in Lucas's Letterman Digital Arts Center in the Presidio of San Francisco.
 The George Lucas Educational Foundation is based at the Ranch.
 Skywalker Sound remains based at the Ranch, for which Lucasfilm pays a rental fee to George Lucas, who remains the property's owner.
 Although Lucas maintains his offices there, he does not reside at the Ranch.
 Lucasfilm Games was located at the ranch during the early company years.